pulp/pulp/docs/sphinx/user-guide/nodes.rst

 synchronization can be initiated by doing a regular repository synchronization on the child node.
 This will synchronize only the content of the repository.

 The synchronization can be requested using the admin client.
-See: the ``node syc`` command.
+See: the ``node sync`` command.

 ::